raamdev/bitcoin-tips/README.md

  - `[bitcointips output="qrcode"]` will show unique Bitcoin QR code for the current post
  - `[bitcointips output="stats"]` will show tip stats for the current post

-### 'Show Tips' settings option
+### 'Show Tip Box' option

-There is a new checkbox in `Settings -> Bitcoin Tips` called `Show Tips`.
+There is a new checkbox in `Settings -> Bitcoin Tips` called `Show Tip Box`.
 When enabled (the default), the tip box is automaticlly inserted into the bottom of all posts.

 With this new option, you can disable this behavior.
 This allows you to design your own tip box or manually insert the tip box into certain posts using the shortcode.